Working remotely for your UK employer while overseas

 You should also be aware that your presence and activity overseas could mean that your employer becomes liable to corporation tax (or a foreign equivalent) if it is sufficient to amount to a ‘permanent establishment’ for your employer in that country.

 If your place of work overseas is not a ‘fixed’ place of business which your employer can use (for example, a temporary home office), and the overseas working arrangement is temporary, then the risk of creating a permanent establishment would generally be low.
-The OECD has published guidance on this which may be useful.
+The OECD has published guidance on this in the context of the coronavirus pandemic which may be useful.